Table 12.19 Miscellaneous Functions

 SELECT RELEASE_LOCK('lock1');-> NULL

-If multiple clients are waiting for a lock, the order in which they will acquire it is undefined and depends on factors such as the thread library in use.
-In particular, applications should not assume that clients will acquire the lock in the same order that they issued the lock requests.
+If multiple clients are waiting for a lock, the order in which they will acquire it is undefined.
+Applications should not assume that clients will acquire the lock in the same order that they issued the lock requests.

 If a client attempts to acquire a lock that is already held